 It’s remarkable how quickly an itinerary fills up once you factor in a destination’s must-sees, which, like cliches, got that way for a reason.
-Striking a balance between seeing the quintessential sights and discovering the new gems is particularly challenging on shorter trips, as is so often the case in Europe, where travelers approach countries with a buy-one-get-one-free mentality.
+Striking a balance between seeing the sights you’d kick yourself for missing and discovering new beauties is extra challenging on shorter trips, as is so often the case in Europe, where travelers approach countries with a buy-one-get-one-free mentality.

 In Slovenia, a nation roughly the size of New Jersey, you could cram the highlights into a side trip from Italy, Austria, or Croatia, but you’d be doing yourself a disservice by skimming one of Europe’s most scenery-rich countries.
 If you can, take your time traveling between lakes, caves, and mountains; seaside towns or ski resorts, depending on the season; and the historic settlements in between.
 Even if you are just passing through, remember: There’s more to Slovenia than Lake Bled.

 Ljubljana is bigger than its old town.

 Ljublana’s city center is everything you want an old town to be.
 Baroque and Art Nouveau buildings, many of them pastel, flank pedestrian streets that converge in open squares.
 The Ljubljanica River cuts through the middle, beside which cafes open their patios when it’s warm, and a series of bridges stitches the two sides back together.
 It’s dreamy, but it’s also misleading.

 Ljubljana isn’t the sleepy capital its old town would have you believe.
 Slovenia’s oldest and largest university, attended by some 40,000 students, sits on the edge of the city center.
 Accordingly, Ljubljana has all the trappings of a student city: punky art centers, pubs and clubs, a relatively low cost of living.
 It’s creative and forward-thinking without being aggressively hip, even more now that new startups have brought young professionals onto the scene.